 Some things are not always intuitive when it comes to cross-functional teams.
 Who is the leader?
 Who is responsible for communication?
 And how do you navigate sticky conversations when employees are on different levels?
 For some companies, cross-functional teams are really hard to adjust to.
 But that doesn’t mean that they can’t be productive.

 Related Post: 5 Advantages of Cross-functional Teams

 A cross-functional team is when a group of employees with different areas of expertise collaborate on a project with a common goal.
 The hierarchy in most corporate environments is often segmented by department or duty, with only top-level management working with the leaders of other departments.

-However, projects that focus on cross-functional teams embrace the idea that blending expertise produces more creative and more effective outcomes.
+However, projects that focus on cross-functional teams embraces the idea that blending expertise produces more creative and more effective outcomes.
 For example, if a company wants to create a customer portal, the project will need to include input and ideas from different departments, including technology, sales, customer service, and probably even marketing.

 A cross-functional team brings all of these departments together early on in the project cycle so that all stakeholders can inform decisions.
 This approach helps get rid of some of the bureaucracy that exists in larger companies.

 Not everyone in the business management space is on board with the idea that cross-functional teams are the holy grail of productivity.
 Some argue that it pits employees from different departments against one another, and they end up defending themselves or their department instead of collaborating.

 Any project can fail, especially when the participants are not well-matched or are not given clear boundaries.
 But these risks can be managed by providing clear direction, accountability, and specific goals and by letting the team create their own strategy for coordination based on their agreed-upon desired outcomes.

 Related Post: Business Teams 101: Definition, Building & Execution